amit-s19/covid-19-landing-page/README.md

 # Covid-19 Fully Responsive Landing Page

-## This repo is a mobile first landing page for covid-19 🦠
+## This repo is a mobile first landing page for covid-19 built with React 🦠

 ### Features
 - Aesthetic Design